 Ceres's location is ideal for a mining colony, allowing the belt's resources to be exploited and shipped as raw materials to Earth.
 The establishment of a permanent colony on Ceres would in turn allow the exploration and future exploitation of the moons of Jupiter and Saturn.

-Ceres is in an elliptical orbit inclined 10.6 ° with respect to the plane of the ecliptic, where the Earth's orbit is located.
-The dwarf planet is located at a distance from Earth between 1.5 and 3.8 astronomical units (AU).
-Being 1 AU the distance from the sun to Earth, that is 149,597,870 km.
-Although the minimum distance is 1.5 AU estimated in 2032, the route to Ceres cannot be made in a straight line.
+Ceres is in an elliptical orbit inclined 10.6° with respect to the ecliptic plane, where Earth's orbit is located.
+The dwarf planet lies at a distance from Earth between 1.5 and 3.8 astronomical units (AU).
+Being 1 AU the distance from the sun to the Earth, that is to say 149,597,870 km.
+Although the minimum distance is 1.5 AU estimated in 2032, the route to Ceres cannot be done in a straight line.